Woodbury Common Premium Outlets: Traffic

 The downside of the revenue is the traffic generated by the mall, particularly on major shopping days.
 Black Friday 2001 in particular was remembered for protracted snarling of not just the expressways leading to Woodbury Common but the local roads as well.
 Some motorists were trapped on the mall's internal roads for hours.
-Woodbury town officials and residents were extremely upset and pressed state police and Premium Outlets' parent company, Simon, for a solution for future years as they said the company had been unresponsive to such concerns in the past.
+Woodbury town officials and residents were upset and pressed state police and Premium Outlets' parent company, Simon, for a solution for future years as they said the company had been unresponsive to such concerns in the past.
 The following Memorial Day, state troopers, Woodbury police and mall officials tested a new plan whereby they viewed the situation from a command center and made decisions jointly.

 However, the Sunday of Labor Day weekend in 2006 also led to some legendary snarling, since bad weather abated just in time for back-to-school sales and roads backed up: U.S. Route 6 was bumper-to-bumper all the way to Palisades Interstate Parkway and the Thruway was backed up 15 miles (24 km) north to Newburgh.
 Officials called on the state to build a Route 32 exit ramp that lets southbound drivers reach the Thruway without turning left and blocking traffic.
 It was reported afterwards that New York's Department of Transportation had accelerated the process of designing such a connection.

 On Black Friday 2007, Woodbury Common held its second annual Midnight Madness attracting more shoppers than the roads could handle.
 Traffic at one time was held up for 15 mi on the New York State Thruway.